Fatemeh Shams

 Born in 1983 in Mashhad, Shams started to write poetry at the age of 14 under the influence of poets such as Simin Behbahani, Mehdi Akhavan-Sales, Esmail Khoi.
-In 2000, she won the silver medal in the national olympiad of literature and a year later moved to Tehran to pursue her higher education in the field of Persian literature and then sociology at Tehran University.
+In 2000, she won the silver medal in the national literature olympiad.
+She a year later moved to Tehran to pursue her higher education in the field of Persian literature and then sociology at Tehran University.
 Fatemeh moved to London in 2006 and completed her degree in the field of Muslim Civilisation at Aga Khan University.
-She later moved to Oxford University, Oriental Institute to complete her doctorate in the field of Iranian studies where she also taught Persian language and literature and published her first poems in English.
+She later moved to the Oriental Institute at Oxford University to complete her doctorate in Iranian studies, where she also taught Persian language and literature and published her first poems in English.

+Shams was previously married to Mohammadreza Jalaeipour and were the part of reformist groups in Iranian government.
+Since 2020, she has been married to Brendan Bercik.

 She has been a well-known female dissident poet.
-Since 2009 as a result of the controversial presidential election, she has been forced to live in exile following the arrest of her immediate family members (her sister and ex-husband) by the Iranian authorities.
+Since 2009, as a result of the controversial presidential election, she has been forced to live in exile following the arrest of her immediate family members (her sister and ex-husband) by the Iranian authorities.